 - All blog posts

 I joined AlumnIQ as employee #2 in 2012, where I have become the CTO and Lead developer, shaping and building technology that aims to revolutionize Higher Education Advancement and Alumni Relations.
-In my time here, I've helped grow the company from two people to four.
-We're hiring!
+In my time here, I've helped grow the company from two people to five.

 I work from home on a geographically distributed, 100% remote team, which means that on most days I get the privilege of making breakfast and lunch for my two children.
 I have a strange addiction to collecting board games even though we don't play them as much as I'd like.
 I make some pretty killer pizza from scratch, if I do say so myself.